Catalyst Knowledge Base

 Continue Reading...

-Creating a Rule for Windows Update on Windows XP
+Creating a rule for Windows Update on Windows XP

 Summary By default, Windows Update will only run in Internet Explorer when run on Windows XP.
 (Windows Update has its own Control Panel Applet on Windows 7).
 If the Block Other Requests setting for Internet Explorer is enabled in Catalyst, …